davewoo999/Virtual-Console/README.txt

 right=\\e[C
 left=\\e[D

-to run mc you need mc-a to run non unicode graphic characters
+to run mc you need mc -a to run non unicode graphic characters

 cursor keys do not work in vi or vim use hjkl